learn-academy-2022-bravo/week-1-assessment-aVictorWXYZ/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions:
+1. Higher Order Functions: Functions that work off of arrays

-2. Jest:
+2. Jest:a JavaScript testing application

-3. Objects:
+3. Objects: Objects a function to contain information

-4. Method:
+4. Method: Functionality that has been added to the language to accomplish a common task

-5. Classes:
+5. Classes: blueprint for objects